 Green-treated wood lasts a long time—and it’s ugly.
 So, if you build, say, a deck out of green-treated wood, it’ll be ugly for a long time.
 What can you do?
 Stain it.

 Not only can you stain treated wood, staining and painting pressure treated wood is actually good for your new deck.
 Although the treated wood doesn’t need to be protected against rot, staining it will help reduce surface cracking.

 The kind of stain you put on your deck and when you apply it depend on the type and condition of your treated wood.
 There are three basic categories of green-treated, or Wolmanized, lumber.
 (Wolmanizing is a patented manufacturing process.)

 Treated wood containing water repellent: Manufacturers sometimes add a water repellent to their lumber.
 Look for a tag that says Thompsonized or ask the dealer if your lumber is this type.
 If you buy this type, make sure you use an oil-based exterior stain.
-A water-based stain won't adhere well, because of the repellent.
+Painting pressure treated wood with a water-based stain won’t adhere well, because of the repellent.

 When in doubt, use an oil-based semi-transparent stain

 Use an oil-based, semi-transparent exterior stain if you can’t determine how your lumber was treated or what its moisture content is.
 You can search online to find the best semi-transparent deck stain.

 What’s the best clear deck sealer for pressure treated wood?

 If you’re unsure of the type and condition of the wood, have its moisture content tested by the dealer (less than 12 percent is ideal) and use an oil-based, semi-transparent exterior stain.
 Solid-color stains and paints don’t usually work as well on the deck floor, because they can peel and are difficult to maintain.
 You should be able to find stains specifically designed for treated wood decks at most home centers.